The Easiest Way to Extend Web Access Management to the Cloud

 With its lightweight, HTTP-based plugins, SSO/Rest solves the central problem plaguing enterprises that wish to extend their WAM solutions to the Cloud: that all pre-Cloud SSO products depend on agents or proxies that simply won’t work in the Cloud – both because of their “heaviness” and their reliance on non-standard communication protocols.

-Crucially, by extending true WAM (as opposed to the more limited functionality provided by federation), SSO/Rest fills four major security gaps that typically plague WAM in the Cloud.
+Crucially, by extending true WAM (as opposed to the more limited functionality provided by federation), SSO/Rest fills four major security gaps that typically plague WAM in the Cloud: no centralized audit capability, the lack of direct access control enforcement, the inability to control session duration, and no way to timeout idle sessions.

 One Product, Five solutions